Tucson, Arizona: Geography

 Tucson, as seen from space: The city's four major malls are indicated by blue arrows.

 According to the United States Census Bureau, as of 2010, the City of Tucson has a land area of 226.71 sqmi.
 The city's elevation is 2643 ft above sea level (as measured at the Tucson International Airport).
 Tucson is on an alluvial plain in the Sonoran Desert, surrounded by five minor ranges of mountains: the Santa Catalina Mountains and the Tortolita Mountains to the north, the Santa Rita Mountains to the south, the Rincon Mountains to the east, and the Tucson Mountains to the west.
 Tucson Mountains include 4687 ft Wasson Peak.
 The highest point in the area is Mount Wrightson, found in the Santa Rita Mountains at 9453 ft above sea level.

 Tucson is 116 mi southeast of Phoenix and 64 mi north of the United States–Mexico border by interstate highway.
 The 2020 United States census puts the city's population at 542,629 with a metropolitan area population at 1,043,433.
 In 2020, Tucson ranked as the 33rd-largest city and 53rd-largest metropolitan area in the United States.
 A major city in the Arizona Sun Corridor, Tucson is the largest city in southern Arizona, and the second-largest in the state after Phoenix.
 It is also the largest city in the area of the historic Gadsden Purchase.
 As of 2015, the Greater Tucson Metro area has exceeded a population of 1 million.

 The city is built along the Santa Cruz River, formerly a perennial river.
 Now a dry riverbed for much of the year, it regularly floods during significant seasonal rains.

 Interstate 10 runs northwest through town, connecting Tucson to Phoenix to the northwest (on the way to its western terminus in Santa Monica, California), and to Las Cruces, New Mexico and El Paso, Texas to the southeast.
 (Its eastern terminus is in Jacksonville, Florida).

-I-19 runs south from Tucson toward Nogales and the U.S.–Mexico border.
-I-19 is the only Interstate highway that uses "kilometer posts" instead of "mileposts".
-However, speed limits are marked in miles per hour and kilometers per hour.
+I-19 runs south from Tucson to Nogales and the Mexico–United States border.
+I-19 is the only Interstate Highway in the United States that uses Mexico's "kilometer posts" instead of "mileposts".
+However, speed limits are marked in "miles per hour".